GautierCo/ressources/README.md

 ### Audio

 - [howlerjs](https://howlerjs.com/) - howler.js makes working with audio in JavaScript easy and reliable across all platforms.

+### Chat

+- [Tawk](https://www.tawk.to/) - Monitor and chat with the visitors on your website, mobile app or from a free customizable page.

 ### Cdn